Fragrance extraction: Expression

-Expression as a method of fragrance extraction where raw materials are pressed, squeezed or compressed and the essential oils are collected.
-In contemporary times, the only fragrant oils obtained using this method are the peels of fruits in the citrus family.
-This is due to the large quantity of oil is present in the peels of these fruits as to make this extraction method economically feasible.
+Expression as a mechanical method of fragrance extraction: raw materials are pressed, squeezed or compressed in a machine and the essential oils are collected.
+It is the dominant method for obtaining oils from citrus family.
+The principal product is citrus peel oil associated with the orange juice industry. bergamot oil, grapefruit oil, lemon oil, are also produced by expression.
+On the other hand, lime oil is usually obtained by steam distillation.
 Citrus peel oils are expressed mechanically, or cold-pressed.
-Due to the large quantities of oil in citrus peel and the relatively low cost to grow and harvest the raw materials, citrus-fruit oils are cheaper than most other essential oils to the extent that purified limonene extracted from these fruit is available as an affordable naturally-derived solvent.
+Due to the large quantities of oil in citrus peel and the relatively low cost to grow and harvest the raw materials, citrus-fruit oils are cheaper than most other essential oils.
+In fact, limonene extracted from these fruit is available as an affordable naturally-derived solvent.
 Lemon or sweet orange oils that are obtained as by-products of the commercial citrus industry are among the cheapest citrus oils.

 Expression was mainly used prior to the discovery of distillation, and this is still the case in cultures such as Egypt.
 Traditional Egyptian practice involves pressing the plant material, then burying it in unglazed ceramic vessels in the desert for a period of months to drive out water.
 The water has a smaller molecular size, so it diffuses through the ceramic vessels, while the larger essential oils do not.
 The lotus oil in Tutankhamen's tomb, which retained its scent after 3000 years sealed in alabaster vessels, was pressed in this manner.

-Enfleurage

-Enfleurage is a process in which the odour of aromatic materials is absorbed into wax or fat, which is then often extracted with alcohol.
-Extraction by enfleurage was commonly used when distillation was not possible because some fragrant compounds denature through high heat.
-This technique is not commonly used in modern industry, due to both its prohibitive cost and the existence of more efficient and effective extraction methods.